bluebanquise/bluebanquise/resources/documentation/vocabulary.rst

 .. image:: images/multiple_icebergs.svg

-For advanced systems, (large HPC clusters needing load spreading with unified network, entreprise network, etc), multiple incebergs can be required. **BlueBanquise** allows multiple levels of icebergs, for complex needs.
+For advanced systems, (large HPC clusters needing load spreading with unified network, enterprise network, etc.), multiple icebergs can be required. **BlueBanquise** allows multiple levels of icebergs, for complex needs.
 Also, a global_network can be defined so all nodes from all icebergs can communicate through this unified network (most of the time an Interconnect network).

 .. image:: images/multiple_icebergs_example_1.svg